 Data for Virginia and its Local Workforce Investment Areas (LWIAs)

-The links below will take you to a map to find your Virginia’s Local Workforce Investment Area.
+This link will take you to a map to find your Virginia’s Local Workforce Investment Areas.

 Files are also available for download in excel format here (including statewide totals and a sortable format for analysis purposes).